 (2) Without limiting subsection (1)(d)(ii), the personal information must indicate the nature of the breach.

-[Section 82E inserted by No. 60 of 2011 s.
+[Section 82E inserted: No. 60 of 2011 s.
 96.]

 82F.
 Further restriction on listing

 (1) A lessor, lessor’s agent or database operator must not list personal information about a person in a residential tenancy database unless the lessor, agent or operator —